-According to the flood insurance rate map published by the Federal Emergency Management Agency (FEMA), for the city of Ann Arbor, community panel number 26161C0261E, effective date April 3, 2012, the property lies in a Zone X category, determined to be an area of minimal flood hazard.
+According to the flood insurance rate map published by the Federal Emergency Management Agency (FEMA), for the city of Ann Arbor, community panel number 26161C0244E, effective date April 3, 2012, appears to indicate that the eastern portion of the property lies in an AE regulatory floodway, while the balance lies in a special flood hazard area without base flood elevation.
+The map lacks sufficient detail for definitive determination.